 Why paying back a loan early can be a good option for you?
-When you have extra money available, paying off debt is often a good idea.
+When you have extra money available, paying off a debt you owe is often a good idea.
 Take everything into consideration, since some loans may include a pre-payment penalty.

 Living with debt is one of the most stressful experiences anyone can have.
 Though it can sometimes feel like a long slog, paying off all of your debts and loans will create a brighter financial future.
 Of course, in many, if not most, cases, it's possible to pay off a loan early.
-In that case, you should do so, as it will not only make you feel better as each debt is paid off, but it will strengthen your finances.
+In that case, you should do so, as it will not only make you feel better as each debt is paid off, but it will allow to take control on your money, thus strengthening your finances.

 The Benefits of Paying Off a Personal Loan Early

 In addition to being a huge load off your shoulders, paying off a personal debt has a few advantages:

 - Save on interest.
 You can save hundreds, if not thousands, of dollars in accrued interest in the long run.